ian-r-rose/ian-r-rose.github.io/content/coding/mapping_california.md

 by using more colors than four (six, in our case), and applying a [greedy algorithm](https://en.wikipedia.org/wiki/Greedy_algorithm).
 The algorithm goes as follows:

-1. Compute the neighbors of each city by checking whether the intersect.
+1. Compute the neighbors of each city by checking whether their boundaries intersect.
-2. Sort the cities from most neighbors to least.
+2. Sort the cities in order of having the most neighbors to the least.
 3. Iterate through the list of cities in order.
 For each city pick a color that none of its neighbors are currently assigned.

 As long as we have enough colors, we should be able to finds a coloring that works using this algorithm.
-We can accomplish points one and two by using the `intersects()` function on the shapefile geometries:
+We can check the intersection of two boundaries using the `intersects()` function on the shapefile geometries.
+The following function accomplishes that, along with sorting the resulting dictionary:

 ```python
 from collections import OrderedDict